Jump to Section

 Many startups would prefer not to have debt on their balance sheet.

-Comparison 2.
+Difference 2.
 Structure

 SAFEs also act as a standalone instrument that works in concert with other SAFE agreements purchased by new investors in the future at different dates and amounts.
 Convertible notes can be structured as a standalone or a series.

-Comparison 3.
+Difference 3.
 Risk and Tolerance

-Comparison 4.
+Difference 4.
 Options

 The relative recency of SAFE agreements allows them to function as a standardized arrangement.
 In short, they’re more similarly structured from investment to investment.
 Convertible notes, on the other hand, come in many forms, which increases investing flexibility.